San7o/hive-operator/docs/DESIGN.md

 ## Application Description

-Hive is a kubernetes-native eBPF-powered file access monitoring tool.
+Kive is a kubernetes-native eBPF-powered file access monitoring tool.
 The user is able to select which file to monitor based on the path and filters on pods / containers.
 When one of the monitored files is accessed (read from, written to..), the application will inform